OlivierLD/raspberry-coffee/NMEA-multiplexer/WebSockets.md

 Notice in [`log.to.ws.yaml`](./log.to.ws.yaml) that the HTTP Server is not enabled.
 The `NMEA-multiplexer` just behaves as a pipeline.

-#### Push-Pull sample
+#### Full Push-Pull sample
-Here is an quick example showing how to _write_ NMEA Sentences using the WebSocket protocol, and how to _read_ NMEA Sentences, using the WebSocket protocol.
+Here is a quick example showing how to _write_ NMEA Sentences using the WebSocket protocol, and how to _read_ NMEA Sentences, using the WebSocket protocol.

 This includes: